-- a) Development shall make provision for an enclosed onsite waste storage area that provides adequate space to accommodate all streams of waste expected to be generated from the development. - b) Bin storage area to be provided for medical and cytotoxic waste, which must be separate from the bin storage area for general waste and recycling streams. - c) Bin storage areas to be constructed in accordance with clause 5.4.8.3 ((a) to (f)) of Part 5 of this plan. - General waste and recycling to be collected by a licensed contractor, and a copy of the evidence of a service agreement to be provided to Council prior to occupation of the premises. - e) Medical and cytotoxic waste to collected by a licensed contractor, and a copy of the evidence of a service agreement to be provided to Council prior to occupation of the premises. - f) Where on-site collection is proposed, the development must be designed to accommodate forward-in forward-out access for an Australian Standard heavy rigid vehicle. - g) Estimated waste generation rates are as follows: - General waste 80L/bed/week - Recycling 40L/bed/week - Medical waste 1.3L/bed/week - Cytotoxic waste 1.3L/bed/week
+- a) Development shall make provision for an enclosed onsite waste storage area that provides adequate space to accommodate all streams of waste expected to be generated from the development. - b) Bin storage area to be provided for medical and cytotoxic waste, which must be separate from the bin storage area for general waste and recycling streams. - c) Bin storage areas to be constructed in accordance with clause 5.4.8.3 ((a) to (f)) of Part 5 of this plan. - d) General waste and recycling to be collected by a licensed contractor, and evidence of a service agreement to be provided to Council prior to occupation of the premises. - Medical and cytotoxic waste to collected by a licensed contractor, and evidence of a service agreement to be provided to Council prior to occupation of the premises. - f) Where on-site collection is proposed, the development must be designed to accommodate forward-in forward-out access for an Australian Standard heavy rigid vehicle. - g) Estimated waste generation rates are as follows:

+General waste 80L/bed/week

+Recycling 40L/bed/week

+Medical waste 1.3L/bed/week

+Cytotoxic waste 1.3L/bed/week

-19.3.4 For Independent Living Units and Self-contained Dwellings for attached dwellings (zone R3)
+19.3.4 Independent Living Units and Selfcontained Dwellings

-- a) Development shall comply with the appropriate section of the Plan DCP as follows: - i) Clause 2.15 provides the general waste requirements for all dwelling types. - ii) Clause 3.7.1.10 provides the requirements
+- a) Development shall comply with the appropriate section of the Plan DCP as follows: - i) Clause 2.15 provides the general waste requirements for all dwelling types. - ii) Clause 3.7.1.10 provides the requirements for attached dwellings (zone R3)